orangemn6/docs/content/school/biology/Calvin Cycle.md

 ## Calvin Cycle

+Can also be called the C3 Pathway because it starts by making a 3 carbon molecule

 The [[Calvin Cycle]], also known as the light independent reactions or [[Carbon Fixation]], occurs in the [[Stroma]] of the [[Chloroplast]].